-Object Description Ingress Port Select the ingress port for which this ACE applies. ■ Any: The ACE applies to any port. ■ Port n: The ACE applies to this port number, where n is the number of the switch port.
+Object Description Ingress Port Select the ingress port for which this ACE applies. ■ Any: The ACE applies to any port.
+Port n: The ACE applies to this port number, where n is the number of the switch port.
 Policy Filter Specify the policy number filter for this ACE. ■ Any: No policy filter is specified. (policy filter status is "don't-care".)
 Specific: If you want to filter a specific policy with this ACE, choose this value.
 Two field for entering an policy value and bitmask appears.
 Policy Value When "Specific" is selected for the policy filter, you can enter a specific policy value.
 The allowed range is 0 to 255 .
 Policy Bitmask When "Specific" is selected for the policy filter, you can enter a specific policy bitmask.
 The allowed range is 0x0 to 0xff .
 Frame Type Select the frame type for this ACE.
-These frame types are mutually exclusive.
-Any: Any frame can match this ACE.
-Ethernet Type : Only Ethernet Type frames can match this ACE.
+These frame types are mutually exclusive. ■ Any: Any frame can match this ACE.

+■ Ethernet Type: Only Ethernet Type frames can match this ACE.
 The IEEE 802.3 describes the value of Length/Type Field specifications to be greater than or equal to 1536 decimal (equal to 0600 hexadecimal). ■ ARP: Only ARP frames can match this ACE.
-Notice the ARP frames won't match the ACE with ethernet type. ■ IPv4: Only IPv4 frames can match this ACE.
-Notice the IPv4 frames won't match the ACE with ethernet type. ■ IPv6: Only IPv6 frames can match this ACE.
-Notice the IPv6 frames won't match the ACE with ehternet type. • Action Specify the action to take with a frame that hits this ACE. ■ Permit: The frame that hits this ACE is granted permission for the ACE operation. ■ Deny : The frame that hits this ACE is dropped.
+Notice the ARP frames won't match the ACE with Ethernet type. ■ IPv4: Only IPv4 frames can match this ACE.
+Notice the IPv4 frames won't match the ACE with Ethernet type. ■ IPv6: Only IPv6 frames can match this ACE.
+Notice the IPv6 frames won't match the ACE with Ehternet type. • Action Specify the action to take with a frame that hits this ACE. ■ Permit: The frame that hits this ACE is granted permission for the ACE operation. ■ Deny: The frame that hits this ACE is dropped.
 Rate Limiter Specify the rate limiter in number of base units.
 The allowed range is 1 to 16.
-Disabled indicates that the rate limiter operation is disabled. • Port Redirect Frames that hit the ACE are redirected to the port number specified here.
+Disabled indicates that the rate limiter operation is disabled.
+EVC Policer Select whether EVC policer is enabled or disabled.
+The default value is "Disabled".
+Note that the ACL rate limiter and EVC policer can not both be enabled.
+EVC Policer ID Select which EVC policer ID to apply on this ACE.
+The allowed values are Disabled or the values 1 through 256.
+Port Redirect Frames that hit the ACE are redirected to the port number specified here.
 The allowed range is the same as the switch port number range.
-Disabled indicates that the port redirect operation is disabled.
-Logging Specify the logging operation of the ACE.
-The allowed values are: Enabled : Frames matching the ACE are stored in the System Log. ■ Disabled : Frames matching the ACE are not logged.
-Note: The logging feature only works when the packet length is less than 1518(without VLAN tags) and the System Log memory size and logging rate is limited. • Shutdown Specify the port shut down operation of the ACE.
-The allowed values are: ■ Enabled : If a frame matches the ACE, the ingress port will be disabled.
-Disabled : Port shut down is disabled for the ACE.
-Note: The shutdown feature only works when the packet length is less than 1518(without VLAN tags). • Counter The counter indicates the number of times the ACE was hit by a frame.
+Disabled indicates that the port redirect operation is disabled. • Mirror Specify the mirror operation of this port.
+The allowed values are: ■ Enabled: Frames received on the port are mirrored. ■ Disabled : Frames received on the port are not mirrored.
+The default value is "Disabled". • Logging Specify the logging operation of the ACE.
+The allowed values are: ■ Enabled: Frames matching the ACE are stored in the System Log. ■ Disabled : Frames matching the ACE are not logged.
+Note : The logging feature only works when the packet length is less than 1518(without VLAN tags) and the System Log memory size and logging rate is limited.
+Shutdown Specify the port shut down operation of the ACE.
+The allowed values are: • Shutdown Enabled: If a frame matches the ACE, the ingress port will be disabled.
+Disabled: Port shut down is disabled for the ACE.
+Note: The shutdown feature only works when the packet length is less than 1518(without VLAN tags).
+Counter The counter indicates the number of times the ACE was hit by a frame. - Counter The search managed and named of times the AGE was lift by a frame.